-Prior to coming to SSU, Liz worked for 18 years in management and executive positions with Compaq, USWest, Amoco, and Texas Instruments.
+Prior to coming to SSU, Liz worked for over 10 years in management and executive positions with Compaq, USWest, Amoco, and Texas Instruments.
 Her work included global leadership, organizational development and human resource work in more than 15 countries.
-Today she maintains her connections to the business community with part-time consulting in the wine, telecomm, high tech, and banking industries.
+Today she maintains her connections to the business community with part-time consulting and research in the wine, telecomm, high tech, and petroleum industries.

 Liz is married with one daughter.
 She lives on Sonoma Mountain where she spends her free time hiking, reading, bird-watching, and tending a hobby vineyard from which she makes wine.
 She and her husband also enjoy golfing, travel, and cooking together, as well as having friends over for wine-tastings and barbeques.